partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: Hmmmm...
 While it is true that this Cabbage must have felt great resentment...
 I suppose not...
 Hrm... just a grudge...?

-Captain: *Wurf!* Momo-chan, right now our first priority is to rescue Barley.
+Captain: *Wurf!* Momo-chan, right now our first priority is to rescue Barkley.

 Momo: You're absolutely right!
 Let's go!